 Psychologist Dr. John Gottman has spent over 40 years researching relationships.
 Considered a leading expert on marital stability, Dr. Gottman is famously known for predicting whether couples will divorce with 90% accuracy.

 How has he developed such a keen eye for identifying ill-fated marriages?
 Dr. Gottman credits the work he’s done with over 3,000 newlywed couples.
 The research, he says, reveals four key characteristics that significantly predict divorce.
 In his professional opinion, these characteristics are so damning and foreboding that Dr. Gottman has since dubbed them “the four horsemen.”

 If you recognize any of these telltale signs of impending relationship failure, keep reading to learn how imago relationship therapy works and how the imago communication method can help you reverse the downward spiral.

 According to Dr. Gottman, criticism hurts a marriage when it involves attacks on a person’s character rather than their behaviors.
 This isn’t to be confused with constructive feedback, which can be uncomfortable but necessary for expressing concerns, establishing healthy boundaries, and resolving conflict.

 “You’re always late.
 You’re so disrespectful of my time.”

-“I feel upset when you’re late to dinner because it makes me feel like you don’t value spending time together.”
+“I feel upset when you’re late to dinner because it makes me feel like you don’t value spending time with me.”

 In the first example, the person is putting down their partner and making an absolute judgment about who they are.
 In the second example, the person is addressing an issue they have with their partner’s actions.
 The first statement is simply hurtful, while the second is more conducive to healthy conflict resolution and, for lack of a better term, more loving.